MERLCenter/MERL-Center-public/Contributing.md

 This is the public repository of the MERL Center on which learning content and the website code for the [MERL Center website](https://merlcenter.org) are hosted.
 MERL Center members collaborate on the MERL Tech GitHub organization (account) through two repos(itories) - this public repo and a repo that is only for members. **Anyone who wants to propose and contribute a new piece of learning content must go through a basic onboarding process and become a MERL Center member.** Becoming a MERL Center member is free and quick, though we ask MERL Center members have at least one year of professional experience related to MERL and/or open source.
 Currently, only MERL Center members can propose changes to content.
 This may change in the future to allow anyone to propose changes.
 Anyone with access to GitHub has read-only access to everything on this repo.

 ### Join the MERL Center
 If you'd like to become a MERL Center member, [please fill out this form](https://forms.gle/ULFWYt6y4fkw2FH28).
-To become a MERL Center member, we ask you have at least one year of professional experience related to MERL and/or open source.
+We ask you have at least one year of professional experience related to MERL and/or open source.

 ### MERL Center Website
 Content found on this repo can also be found at [https://merlcenter.org](https://merlcenter.org).